- Problem Identification: Converting information needs into an answerable question

 - Evaluation – Determining the effective of the practice over time

-Cochrane Library A collection of databases that contain evidence for healthcare decision-making.
+This is a collection of databases that contain evidence for healthcare decision-making.
 Includes systematic review abstracts, technology assessments, economic evaluations and individual clinical trials.
-(View a recorded lecture on using Cochrane Library.)
+How to export to Refworks.

 Open Access search engines for evidence-based literature: